ranibb/JavaScript-Algorithms-and-Data-Structures/README.md

 Very similar to a binary search tree, but with some different rules!
 In a MaxBinaryHeap, parent nodes are always larger than child nodes.
 In a MinBinaryHeap, parent nodes are always smaller than child nodes.

 **MaxBinaryHeap**

 * Each parent has at most two child nodes
 * The value of each parent node is always greater than its child nodes
 * In a max Binary Heap the parent is greater than the children, but there are no guarantees between sibling nodes.
 * A binary heap is as compact as possible.
 All the children of each node are as full as they can be and left children are filled out first

 **Why do we need to know this?**

 * Binary Heaps are used to implement Priority Queues, which are very commonly used data structures
 * They are also used quite a bit, with graph traversal algorithms

 **Storing a Binary Heap**

 We could implement a tree class and a node class where each node has a left and a right and we could do the same thing we did for a binary search tree but there is an easier way.
 We can actually use a built-in data structure, an array or a list to store a binary heap.

 ![Merge Sort Diagram](https://raw.githubusercontent.com/ranibb/JavaScript-Algorithms-and-Data-Structures/Data-Structure/diagrams/max-binary-heap.jpg)

 **SINK DOWN?**

 The procedure for deleting the root from the heap (effectively extracting the maximum element in a max-heap or the minimum element in a min-heap) and restoring the properties is called down-heap (also known as bubble-down, percolate-down, sift-down, trickle down, heapify-down, cascade-down, and extract-min/max).

+### Priority Queues

+A data structure where each element has a priority.
+Elements with higher priorities are served before elements with lower priorities.
+Just like in an emergency room at a hospital, you have a bunch of people waiting, everybody is assigned internally at least some sort of priority level and then a nurse or doctor comes out and retrieves one person at a time based off of that priority level.

+A priority queue is an abstract concept that is commonly done with a heap.
+It could be done naively with a list or array where you would have to iterate over the entire thing to find the highest priority element.

+The actual algorithm for a priority queue, the comparison itself, will likely to change.
+In the real world, it might be priority level Plus how many resources it takes up or how resource intensive it is Plus how long it spent waiting.
+These different things might impact the comparison rather than just direct priority versus priority.